panas89/robot_arm/readme.md

     >>> arm.move(usb_arm.LedOn)

 It will turn on for 1 second, and automatically turn off.
-The moveArm function automatically turns off after each move.
+The move() function automatically turns off after each move.
 You can optionally specify another time, but since the Maplin arm doesn't have any sensors, beware that if it reaches limits before the time finishes, then it won't stop.